surajauto/auditd/README.md

 ### Beginning with auditd

-Install module with `puppet module install auditd` or use r10k.
+Install module with `sudo puppet module install auditd` or use r10k.

 ## Usage